plum-umd/try-racket/README.md

 try-scv-racket
 ==============

-Soft Contract Verification (SCF) Racket	is an experimental variant of the Racket programming language	that enables static verification of contracts.
+Soft Contract Verification (SCV) Racket	is an experimental variant of the Racket programming language	that enables static verification of contracts.
 The	`try-scv-racket` repository implements a web-based REPL and tutorial for SCV Racket.